proxymo75015/extractor_sierra/readme.md

 --quiet: Suppress console output␊
 --force-be: Force big-endian byte order.
 Cannot be used with --force-le
 --force-le: Force little-endian byte order.
 Cannot be used with --force-be
+--debug-index: Log index and size inconsistencies when reading packets

 Output